Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Theory and methodology

 Here, we comment on the renormalisation of operators with lower mass dimension.
 Since we are only considering contributions to bosonic operators, it is clear that there must be an even number of LNV operators inserted to get a non-LNV contribution, which implies that the Wilson coefficients could only be renormalised to order \order{2} by two insertions of the Weinberg operator: $d_5^2$.
-The bosonic operator coefficients of the renormalisable SM do not get a contribution from these, and for the $d_6$ bosonic operators are computed in \cite{Davidson:2018zuo}.
+The bosonic operator's coefficients of the renormalisable SM do not get a contribution from these, and for the $d_6$ bosonic operators are computed in Ref.~\cite{Davidson:2018zuo}.

-About the renormalisation to order \order{4} of operators below dimension-8, we know the divergences carry a factor of $\Lambda^4$ in the amplitude compensated by another mass scale to get the correct mass dimension below eight for the operators.
+About the renormalisation to order \order{4} of operators below $d_8$, we know the divergences carry a factor of \order{4} in the amplitude compensated by another mass scale to get the correct mass dimension below eight for the operators.
 The only mass scale in the Lagrangian Eq.~\ref{eq:LagUV} is $\mu_\phi$, meaning that a loop of Higgs fields would need to appear in the diagram.
-We have already established in section \ref{sec:sortingcontribs} that the loop for the bosonic contributions needs to be formed by fermions, thus no contribution to order \order{4} is added \textit{directly} by $(d_5^4)$, $(d_5^2\times d_6)$, $(d_5 \times d_7)$ to the RGEs of Wilson coefficients from bosonic operators with mass dimension below 8.
-Nonetheless, this does not necessarily imply that there do not be \textit{any} contribution.
-The argument made here relies on the fact that we only consider 1PI diagrams, thus, diagrams that are not 1PI may actually be valid and relevant.
+We have already established in Section~\ref{sec:sortingcontribs} that the loop for the bosonic contributions needs to be formed by fermions, thus no contribution to order \order{4} is added \textit{directly} by $d_5^4$, $d_5^2\times d_6$ and $d_5 \times d_7$ to the RGEs of Wilson coefficients from bosonic operators with mass dimension below 8.
+Nonetheless, this does not necessarily imply that there is no contribution.
 In the off-shell approach, these contribution is encoded in the non-physical operators from the Green's basis.
-Once that the divergences have been computed, one must shift the physical coefficients as specified in \cite{Chala:2021cgt}, this is a consequence of applying the Equations of Motion.
-The shift causes a mixing of operators of different classes with extra couplings which can and in fact gives an indirect nonzero contribution to the RGE of some operators even if all their divergent 1PI diagrams are null.
+Once the divergences have been computed, one must shift the physical coefficients (as discussed in Ref.~\cite{Chala:2021cgt}), this is a consequence of applying the Equations of Motion.
+The shift causes a mixing of operators of different classes with coupling factors which, in fact, give a nonzero indirect contribution to the RGE of some operators even if all their divergent 1PI diagrams are null.